"We be orphans o": People react as Davido announces N300m pledge

 - Davido disclosed that his pledge worth millions was part of his annual contribution to Nigeria

-Davido, who was in the news over his presence at Memphis Depay's birthday, where he received a Rolex watch, announced he would be giving out the sum of 300 million Naira.
+Davido, who was in the news over his presence at Memphis Depay's birthday, where he received a Rolex watch, announced he would be giving out the sum of N300 million.

-The DMW label boss, who made headlines in 2021 after raising over N200 million for orphanages during his birthday, revealed that his 300 million naira was a pledge meant for orphanages nationwide.
+The DMW label boss, who made headlines in 2021 after raising over N200 million for orphanages during his birthday, revealed that his N300 million was a pledge meant for orphanages nationwide.

 "Like The Simpsons": Old clip of Basketmouth's prediction about dollar, naira rate trends, he reacts